 Such intimate conversations are extremely private.
 They are not standard, or tradition, or church methods.

-In scripture God called many people; but He did not call 2 in the same fashion.
+In scripture God called many people; but He did not call any two in the same fashion.

 He spoke to each one personally.

 Jesus did not use the official language, he used the vulgar, every day street language called Aramaic.